sib-swiss/containers-introduction-training/docs/course_material/day2/2_introduction_snakemake.md

     * Execute the workflow: `snakemake --cores 1 results/second_step.txt`
     * Visualise the content of the `results` folder: `ls -alh results/`

-    We should now see Snakemake executing the 2 rules and producing both outputs.
+    You should now see Snakemake executing the two rules and producing both outputs.
 To generate the output `results/second_step.txt`, Snakemake requires the input `results/first_step.txt`.
 Before the workflow is executed, this file does not exist, therefore, Snakemake looks for a rule that generates `results/first_step.txt`, in this case the rule `first_step`.
 The process is then repeated for `first_step`.
 In this case, the rule does not require any input, so all dependencies are resolved, and Snakemake can generate the DAG.

 ### Important notes on rules dependency